How to make your business recession-proof before it’s too lateBy Solange Messier

 What to do in a recession to make money

-To make your business recession-proof, it goes without saying that you need to bring in money.
+To make your business recession-proof and survive a recession, it goes without saying that you need to bring in money.
 Two strategies to keep in mind, in addition to what we’ve discussed so far, are diversifying your client base and diversifying your product offerings.

 Diversifying your client base